 If an officer has acted inappropriately in the course of a DUI arrest, failing to properly issue the implied consent warning, any BAC results from the breath test are likely to be deemed inadmissible in legal proceedings related to an alleged offense.
 A chemical BAC test is usually among the most reliable forms of evidence; a ruling forbidding test result from being entered into evidence can be a huge boon to the defense of the accused.

 It is illegal for law enforcement to single out minorities for arrest, including when it comes to making DUI stops.
 Despite law enforcement claims of fairness, unfortunately, profiling behaviors occur on an everyday basis in police departments in urban and rural areas throughout the United States.

 People who believe they have been arrested on the basis of race may have the opportunity to avoid the harsh potential punishments associated with driving under the influence of alcohol or another drug.
 Demonstrating in a court that a stop was race-based opens up the possibility the question a police officer’s motives in all aspects of a case.
 Report information on “intoxicated” behaviors, for example, may be been exaggerated.

 10. Making A “Rising Blood Alcohol Content” Argument

-This fact can have important implications in DUI arrests.
-If a person was arrested on suspicion of DUI after a chemical test showed a BAC of .08 percent or greater, it’s possible to show that – while a BAC was over the legal limit at the time of an arrest – it may not have been time of driving.
-Rather, alcohol from the last-ingested drink may not have yet been in the blood stream.
+This fact can have important implications for DUI arrests.
+If a person was arrested on suspicion of DUI after a chemical test showed a BAC of .08 percent or greater, it’s possible to show that – while a BAC was over the legal limit at the time of an arrest – it may not have been a time of driving.
+Rather, alcohol from the last-ingested drink may not have yet been in the bloodstream.

 Getting The Legal Assistance You Need After A DUI